-SchoolTutoring Academy’s tutoring programs for Rochester students start with a free academic assessment with an Academic Director.
-Our flagship tutoring programs are available for $199.99/month which include regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.
+SchoolTutoring Academy’s tutoring programs for Rochester students start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
+Our flagship tutoring programs are available starting at $199.99/month (about $25/hour) which include regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.

 Old Rochester Regional School District uses the Massachusetts Curriculum Frameworks to guide teaching and learning in core subjects and is aligned with Massachusetts Comprehensive Assessment System (MCAS) tests in English language arts, English language proficiency, history and social science, mathematics, and science and technology/engineering.
 In recent years, the mathematics, and science and technology/engineering has been integrated so that students learn about these related areas in an integrated fashion.
 Another update to the curriculum is the increased emphasis on informational texts in language arts courses.